Colonel (ret) David William Eberly was the senior-ranking allied

 fourth night of the campaign, he was shot down while flying an F-15E

-Strike Eagle and, after three nights, eventually captured on the Syrian
+Strike Eagle and, after evading three nights, was eventually captured on the Syrian

 border.
 He was subsequently repatriated with the other allies from five